owaisraza1704/Nexus-ResearchEngine/README.md

 The long-term vision is a research assistant that can take a complex question, plan the investigation, gather evidence, validate its findings, and produce a trustworthy synthesis.

-## Product progression

-The platform will grow through deliberately scoped releases:

-1. Foundation — prepare documents and make their contents inspectable.
-2. MVP-1 — ask one question over one document and receive a cited answer.
-3. MVP-2 — compare and synthesize information across multiple documents.
-4. MVP-3 — support complex, multi-step research with validated execution.

-Each release must prove its value before the next layer of complexity is introduced.

 ## Guiding principles

 - Answers should be grounded in source evidence.